 - Log in to YouTube from the account you want to use to manage your brand account.

-- Check the menu on the left side of the window.
+- Check the menu on the top right corner of the window.
 You will find a Settings option.

 - Clicking on the settings option will direct you to a new window.
 Then click on Accounts if it isn’t selected by default.
 Then click on Create a new channel.